ropensci-archive/umapr/README.md

 ![](img/unnamed-chunk-3-1.png)

-There is a function called `run_shiny_app()` which will bring up a Shiny app for exploring different colors of the variables on the umap plots.
+There is a function called `run_umap_shiny()` which will bring up a Shiny app for exploring different colors of the variables on the umap plots.

 ``` r
 run_shiny_app(embedding)